VanDerLars/xojo-intro/README.md

 // and also controls inside embedded ContainerControls Self.introHandler1.addStep(New introStep(Self.TestContainer1.Label2, "Nested Controls", "With this library you can even focus on controls which are placed inside Containers."))

+// And new: You can also highlight multiple controls at once, by using an array of controls:
+Var rArr() As RectControl
+rArr.Add(Self.ComboBox1)
+rArr.Add(Self.PushButton2)
+Self.introHandler1.addStep(New introStep(rArr, "ControlArray", "You can also highlight multiple Controls at once"))

 Self.introHandler1.start
 End Sub
 ```